OpenDSA/OpenDSA/AV/PL/AV/README-parseTreeDemos.txt

   not left recursive.
 Taken from chapter on recursive descent parsers in Tom's data structures book.

-* parseTree2.js/html -- slide show demo for JISON-generated parser
+* parseTree2.js/html -- initial attempt at slide show demo for JISON-generated parser.
+Currently the tree is hard-wired, that is, the tree is produced from JISON's parser in a separate run and then hard-wired into the AV.